- Home

 How to Apply

-2. Apply at a Spanish consulate in your country of residence, or apply in-person at a “Unidad de Grandes Empresas” office if you are already in Spain on a tourist visa.
+- Apply at a Spanish consulate in your country of residence, or apply in-person at a “Unidad de Grandes Empresas” office if you’re already in Spain on a tourist visa.

 Pro tip: Many nomads enter Spain on the standard 90-day tourist allowance, scout cities, find an apartment, and then begin the Digital Nomad Visa application process while in-country.
 Consulting an immigration lawyer (gestoría) in Spain costs €500-1,500 and dramatically simplifies the paperwork.